asteroid-lang/asteroid/docs/Reference Guide.rst

       Returns the rest of the list without the first element.
 It is an error to apply this function to an empty list.

+**tobase** (x:%integer,base:%integer)
+      Represents the given integer x as a numeral string in different bases.

+**toboolean** x
+      Interpret x as a Boolean value.

+**tointeger** (x:%string,base:%integer) | x
+      Converts a given input to an integer.
+If a base value is specified then the resulting integer is in the corresponding base.

+**toreal** x
+      Returns the input as a real number.

+**tostring** x | (x,stringformat(width:%integer,precision:%integer,scientific:%boolean))
+      Converts an Asteroid object to a string.
+If format values are given, it applies the formatting to the string object.

 List and String Objects